Chapter 12: Independent Medical Assistance or Advice (IHP Process)

 - 12.8 Other Medical Advice or Clarification

-If a panel determines that independent medical assistance or advice would assist in reaching a decision, the panel may seek that assistance or advice from one or more health professionals from a list established by the chair [s.
-277(1) and 301(1)].
+If a panel determines that independent medical assistance or advice would assist in reaching a decision, the panel may seek that assistance or advice from one or more health professionals.

 12.2 Who May Serve

-- a person who is registered as a member of the College of Dental Surgeons of British Columbia under the Health Professionals Act;
+- a person who is registered as a member of the College of Oral Health Professionals of British Columbia (formerly the College of Dental Surgeons);

 - a person who is entitled to practice as a psychologist under the laws of another province.